Blogs

 • Joint ventures where Chinese ownership is 51% or greater

-Foreign-owned businesses without a Chinese business license are not eligible for an ICP number.
+Please note that foreign-owned businesses without a Chinese business license are not eligible for an ICP number.

 How do I apply for an ICP?